15 Best Things To Do in Amsterdam, Netherlands (5-Day Guide)

 7. 🚤 Canal Cruise from Open Havenfront

 As we left the museum, the sky cleared and the sun came out.
-Amsterdam looked completely different in the sunlight, the golden reflections on the canals, people sitting outside cafés, tulips blooming along the footpaths.
+Amsterdam looked completely different in the sunlight.
 It felt like the perfect moment to be outside, so we decided to take a canal cruise.

 We headed to Open Havenfront, just in front of Amsterdam Centraal, and bought our tickets at the counter.
 The boat was a classic glass-roof canal cruiser, and the tour was guided, with stories and historical facts shared through onboard audio.
 The cruise took us through some of the most picturesque stretches of the city.
 From elegant houseboats and arched bridges to narrow canal homes and the leaning gables Amsterdam is famous for, it was relaxing and informative, giving us a whole new perspective on the city we were walking through just the day before.